Jerilyn R. Veldof

 Organization Development Associate, University of Minnesota Libraries (2011 – present)

-- Lead an engagement initiative for the Libraries.
+- Led an engagement initiative for the Libraries.
 Includes designing and facilitating division, department, and unit engagement discussions and implementing customized strategies.

-- Created and coordinate the Libraries onboarding experience that includes a two-part library orientation, guide to the Libraries, a buddy, and a mentor program.
+- Created and coordinated the Libraries' onboarding experience that includes a two-part library orientation, guide to the Libraries, a buddy, and a mentor program.

-- Provide direct training and development opportunities to staff including designing and leading workshops on a wide-variety of topics (e.g. goal setting, decision-making, management practices).
+- Provided online and in-person training and development opportunities to staff including designing and leading workshops on a wide variety of topics (e.g. goal setting, decision-making, management practices).
 Increasingly converting training into eLearning.

-- Co-chaired the Organization Development Collaborative (2010-2011) and led an organizational assessment which launched initiatives in leadership development, alignment, group effectiveness, assessment, and decision making/accountability.
+- Led an organizational assessment which launched initiatives in leadership development, alignment, group effectiveness, assessment, and decision making/accountability.

 - Supported extensive reorganization of the Libraries by co-facilitating a series of meetings with all departments to assess future directions.